jucmoreno1/cdc-postgres-debezium-pubsub-bq/README.md

 Captured DB changes are sent to Cloud Pub/Sub and pushed to BigQuery thru the template Dataflow Job, Pub/Sub to BigQuery.

 ### Prerequisites
-Commands executed in this tutorial where performed in WSL (Windows Subsystem for Linux) in an Ubuntu distribution.
-Needs Java to be installed in the Ubuntu distribution.
-You can check it with command *java --version*.
-If not installed please install it by running the following commands.

-    sudo apt-get update
-    sudo apt install openjdk-11-jre-headless

-Create a folder where we will be storing all the files needed, such as Debezium Connector files, SQL scripts, Cloud SQL Proxy files, etc. As of this example we created a folder called *debezium-server-postgres* by runnging command:
+Create a folder where we will be storing all the files needed, such as Debezium Connector files, SQL scripts, Cloud SQL Proxy files, etc. As of this example we created a folder called *debezium-server-postgres* by running command:

     mkdir debezium-server-postgres

-Install the Postgres database client by running the following command:

-    sudo apt-get install postgre-client

 ### Cloud SQL Postgres Instance Deployment